Hiring a summer nanny? Payroll and taxes, handled.See how →

 Tax GuidesFICAYear-End

-Nanny wages aren't tax deductible, but you can claim the Child and Dependent Care Credit worth up to $3,000.
-Here's how it works and how to maximize your savings.
+Nanny wages aren't tax-deductible, but the Child and Dependent Care Credit (CDCTC) returns up to $3,000.
+How to claim it and maximize your savings.

 February 3, 2026